Protection and Enhancement of the Cultural Environment

-This (original) EO states that Federal agencies shall (1) administer the cultural properties under their control in a spirit of stewardship and trusteeship for future generations, (2) initiate measures necessary to direct their policies, plans and programs in such a way that federally owned sites, structures, and objects of historical, architectural or archaeological significance are preserved, restored, and maintained for the inspiration and benefit of the people, and (3), in consultation with the Advisory Council on Historic Preservation (16 U.S.C.
+This EO states that the Federal Government shall provide leadership in preserving, restoring and maintaining the historic and cultural environment of the Nation.
+Agencies of the executive branch of the Government shall: (1) administer the cultural properties under their control in a spirit of stewardship and trusteeship for future generations, (2) initiate measures necessary to direct their policies, plans and programs in such a way that federally owned sites, structures, and objects of historical, architectural or archaeological significance are preserved, restored, and maintained for the inspiration and benefit of the people, and (3), in consultation with the Advisory Council on Historic Preservation (16 U.S.C.
 470i), institute procedures to assure that Federal plans and programs contribute to the preservation and enhancement of non-federally owned sites, structures and objects of historical, architectural or archaeological significance.

 Use of Off-Road Vehicles (ORVs) on The Public Lands

 This EO specifies that ORVs may not be used without special use and location designation.

 24 May 1977 and amended by EO 12608

 Under this EO each Federal agency must provide leadership and take action to minimize the destruction, loss or degradation of wetlands, and to preserve and enhance the natural and beneficial values of wetlands.
 Each agency, to the extent permitted by law, must avoid undertaking or providing assistance for new construction located in wetlands unless the head of the agency finds: there is no practical alternative to such construction; the proposed action includes all practical measures to minimize harm to wetlands that may result from such use.
 In making this finding the head of the agency may take into account economic, environmental and other pertinent factors (Section 2(a)).
 Each agency must also provide opportunity for early public review of any plans or proposals for new construction in wetlands (Section 2(b)).